annakharitonchik/Simple-Calculator/README.md

 │
 │
 ├─ tests/
-│   └─ calculator.    — tests for the on Mocha
+│   └─ calculator.    — tests for the project on Mocha
 |      test.js
 │
 ├─ dist/              — project build (ready for deployment)